NJM Blog

 Woman stealing jewelry from store.

 Crime prevention plans are as essential as business plans.
-October is National Crime Prevention Month – an excellent time to assess your business’s security needs.
+Now is an excellent time to assess your business’s security needs.
 Here are some actions to consider when developing your crime prevention plan.

 Conduct a risk assessment